DylanMcCavitt/DylanMcCavitt/README.md

 - 👋 Hi, I’m @DylanMcCavitt
 - 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning ...
-Bash & Python, along with the basics of CyberSecurity
+- 🌱 I’m currently studying for Security +
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... dylanmccavitt2015@gmail.com/ twitter - dylanmccavit_
+- 📫/ twitter - dylanmccavit_

 <!---
 DylanMcCavitt/DylanMcCavitt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.